Plant

 does basil regrow once cut

 Nothing makes me more excited for summer than the scent of fresh basil!
 This versatile herb is one of my favorites and incredibly easy to cultivate.
-One of the great features of basil is that it grows back after you cut it!
+One of the great features of basil is that basil regrows after you cut it!
 With proper care and pruning, this beautiful plant can grow into an impressive bushy plant supplying you with delicious basil all summer long!
-I will cover how to harvest and prune basil so it forms into a full bushy plant that meets your expectations.
+We will cover will basil grow back after cutting? and how to harvest and prune basil so it forms into a full bushy plant that meets your expectations.
 We’ll also discuss what should be done if your basil starts flowering prematurely.

 If you want to harvest large amounts of basil at one time, the fastest and easiest way is to cut whole stems off using garden shears or sharp scissors.
 Make sure your cuts fall just above any nodes where two leaves emerge from a single stem.